Production Supervisor – Westhill, Aberdeenshire Backshift

 Our Manufacturing Administrator is a key part of the team, responsible for the operation of our business.

-Reporting to the Manufacturing Manager, you’ll be responsible for assisting the Logistics and Materials Manager in implementing processes that support successful delivery of orders, order processing, collation and provision or reports to support streamlined operations, loading CDT files on our automated manufacturing lines.
+Reporting to the Production Supervisor, in implementing processes that support successful delivery of orders, order processing, collation and provision or reports to support streamlined operations, loading CDT files on our automated manufacturing lines.

 You’ll also manage information sharing, team holiday and absence data and drawings related to manufacture while ensuring objectives are met to meet business needs.